d-rowe/pymused/README.md

 # **pymused**

 pymused is a Python library for music theory, aimed at harmonic analysis.
-It's inspired by the fantastic [teoria](https://github.com/saebekassebil/teoria) js library.
+It's syntax is inspired by the fantastic [teoria](https://github.com/saebekassebil/teoria) js library.
 This library is currently early in active development.

 If you are looking to perform in depth computational musicology, check out MIT's [music21](https://github.com/cuthbertLab/music21) toolkit.